photography

 Superstition

-Selected images from the series, Superstition debuted in the exhibition, Art in the Plague Year at The California Museum of Photography, curated by Douglas McCulloh, Riverside, CA. 2021.
-“Deanne Sokolin had just recovered from Covid-19 when she began her project Superstition.
+Homemade Hamsa & Superstition debuted in, Art in the Plague Year at The California Museum of Photography, “Deanne Sokolin had just recovered from Covid-19 when she began her project Homemade Hamsa & Superstition.
 The artist creates new meaning using old rituals and commemorates the process in photographs.
 Her central goal is to explore and expand identity.
 “Overall, my work addresses the importance of reimagining rituals as a way to foster the development of new Jewish culture.”
 In this work she draws on a range of influences including Surrealism and Conceptual Art to reimagine a time-honored Jewish custom of warding off the evil eye.
-It is performance, art-making, and the creation of new rituals for a new time.” -UCR Arts
+It is performance, art-making, and the creation of new rituals for a new time.” —Douglas McCulloh, Senior Curator, California Museum of Photography, Riverside, CA. 2021.